mythitorium/pyrinth/README.md

 Rintheon is a API wrapper for Modrinth, written in Python

-Current Status: In development, Unusable.
+Current Status: In development, Unusable

+Goal: To make a fully usable, feature complete and documented wrapper by the end of September

-To Do: Make readme
+To Do: Make readme, and just about everything